Weekly Gem #203 Scars aplenty, but still standing

 There are many saguaros in Arizona, but this one has character

 Villainous pickpockets vs. travelers.
 How can the traveler ever win?!?
 But now the hero steps in, with a lopsided grin.
-130°® purses are here to stick it to 'em.
+130°® bags are here to stick it to 'em!